zwave-js/ZWaveJS.NET/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/zwave-js/ZWaveJS.NET.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/zwave-js/ZWaveJS.NET/alerts/)

-ZWaveJS.NET is a class library developed for .NET 4.5 and .NET Standard 2.0, that opens up the zwave-js Driver in .NET, opening up the ability to use its runtime directly in .NET applications.
+ZWaveJS.NET is a class library developed for .NET 4.5 and .NET Standard 2.0, that opens up the zwave-js Driver in .NET, allowing its runtime to be used directly in .NET applications.

 The library strictly follows the structure of the zwave-js API.

 Examples: